A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Vulnerability Database/CVE-2026-24910

-CVE-2026-24910 is an authentication bypass flaw in Bun before version 1.3.5 that allows attackers to spoof the trusted dependencies list.
-This article covers technical details, affected versions, and mitigation.
+CVE-2026-24910 is a trusted dependencies spoofing vulnerability in Bun before version 1.3.5, allowing attackers to bypass the trust allow list with non-npm packages.
+This article covers technical details, affected versions, impact, and mitigation strategies.

 CVE-2026-24910 Overview